Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 7. If you like iconic buildings, you must visit Grace Cathedral.
 It’s a beautiful Gothic Church (reminds me of Notre Dame Cathedral in Paris) located across from a lovely park.
 What I love about it is how the outside lights up in celebration of current events (Christmas, Pride, 4th of July, etc) (Nob Hill) ✅

 8. What I love about San Francisco is that each neighborhood has a classic movie theater.
 While many have closed, there are still plenty that show movies.
-Perhaps the most well known is the Castro Theater.
+Perhaps the most well-known is the Castro Theater in the Castro neighborhood.
 They do fun sing-alongs to popular movies, like Frozen 🙂 (Castro) ✅

 Golden Gate Bridge

-I felt like I needed to break out the bridge because there are just so many great places to see the Golden Gate Bridge!
+I felt like I needed to have a specific section for the bridge because there are just so many great places to see the Golden Gate Bridge!

 2. Find the Cypress Tree framing at Golden Gate Overlook (Presidio) ✅